Jasmine Florentine is an MIT-trained creative technologist and designer.

 Physical-Digital Interaction Design

-I developed a series of interactive robots using paper, cardboard, and simple electronics — exploring how everyday materials can create surprising mechanisms and playful physical-digital interactions.
+I developed a series of interactive robots using paper, cardboard, and simple electronics — exploring how everyday materials can create playful physical-digital interactions and surprising mechanisms.
 Viewed over 700,000 times and used by educators worldwide, this work culminated in a commercial kit with RS Components, bringing accessible, story-driven robotics and to classrooms worldwide.

 MIT Product Design